ovehbe/LoupixDeck/CLI_COMMANDS.md

 **While app is running**, control it from terminal:
 - `./loupixdeck-cli on` - Turn device ON
 - `./loupixdeck-cli off` - Turn device OFF
+- `./loupixdeck-cli on-off` - Toggle device ON/OFF
+- `./loupixdeck-cli wakeup` - Reconnect device and turn ON (for suspend/resume)
 - `./loupixdeck-cli toggle` - Show/Hide window
 - `./loupixdeck-cli quit` - Exit app (with device clear)